Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 ---
 type: post122
-title:  Data-Partitioning
+title:  Data Partitioning
-categories: XAP122ADM
+categories: XAP122ADM, OSS
 parent: data-grid-clustering.html
 weight: 400
 ---

-Load-balancing (Data-Partitioning) is essential in any truly scalable architecture, as it enables scaling beyond the physical resources of a single-server machine.
-In XAP, load-balancing is the mechanism used by the clustered proxy to distribute space operations among the different cluster members.
+Load balancing (data partitioning) is essential in any truly scalable architecture, as it enables scaling beyond the physical resources of a single-server machine.
+In XAP, load balancing is the mechanism used by the clustered proxy to distribute space operations among the different cluster members.
 Each cluster member can run on a different physical or virtual machine.

 A clustered proxy for a partitioned data grid holds logical references to all space members in the cluster.
 The references are "logical", in the sense that no active connection to a space member is opened until it is needed.
 This is illustrated in the following diagram: